Critical Writing And Thinking

 - Evidence-Based Arguments: Critical Writing requires evidence to support claims.
 So, never make an argument until you are sure!

-- Balanced Perspective: Acknowledge and Consider opposing views rather than simply reinforcing one’s stance.
+- Balanced Perspective: Acknowledge and consider opposing views rather than simply reinforcing one’s stance.

 Critical Writing Examples